Spelling Tests For 6th Graders

 • Word Families: Identifying words that share common roots or spelling patterns helps build connections and improve retention.

 • Etymology: Exploring the origins of words can reveal interesting insights into their spellings and meanings.
-For example, understanding that the word "psychology" comes from Greek roots can help students remember its spelling.
+Take this: understanding that the word "psychology" comes from Greek roots can help students remember its spelling.

 Creating a Positive and Supportive Learning Environment